wasp-lahis/wasp-lahis/README.md

 ## :woman_factory_worker: About me

-I'm a Computer Engineer with experience in Internet of Things and Embedded Systems.

-Currently, I'm Master degree candidate at Unicamp Computer Institute, developing research in Internet of Things area (LoRa/LoRAWAN), and I work at INDT as Embedded Software Developer.
+I'm a Computer Engineer and Msc. in Computer Science.
+I have experience in Internet of Things and Embedded Systems.
+Currently, I work at INDT as Embedded Software Developer.

 ## :female_detective: Areas of Interest